Advertisement

 tarpon world record catch

-Thane Morgan caught this 119-pound record on 4-pound tippet in minutes, yet an 88-pounder that is still the 6-pound-tippet record took him 18 hours to finally get to the boat.
+Thane Morgan caught this 119-pound record on 4-pound tippet in minutes, yet an 88-pounder that held the 6-pound-tippet record until 2020 took him 18 hours to finally get to the boat.
 Courtesy IGFA / igfa.org

 Even with a good gaff, a big tarpon is hard to stick.
 In this case, “We probably hit it 12 times through the course of the night,” says Morgan.
 Three times during the night, the tarpon laid up on bottom in the Man O’ War Channel.
 On 4-pound tippet, it became an immovable object, Morgan says.